Iterated torus knots and double affine Hecke algebras: Introduction

-Second, it is natural to ask whether the topological construction of Section \ref{sec_topologicaldeformations} can be used to produce 2-variable polynomial knot invariants for \emph{all} knots.
-(The algebraic extension of Cherednik's construction given in Section \ref{sec_iteratedcables} only applies to iterated cables of the unknot, and it seems fairly clear that algebraic constructions using the polynomial representation can only ``see" iterated torus knots or links.)
-In Section \ref{sec_knotcomplementsmodule}, for \emph{any} knot $K$ we define an $\SH_{q,t}$ bimodule $\bar K_{q,t}$ using a $t$-modification of the Kauffman bracket skein module construction.
+It is natural to ask whether some similar construction can be used to produce 2-variable polynomial knot invariants for \emph{all} knots.
+However, it seems likely that algebraic constructions using the polynomial representation can only ``see'' iterated torus knots or links.

+As a first step in this direction, in Section \ref{sec_knotcomplementsmodule}, for \emph{any} knot $K$ we define an $\SH_{q,t}$ bimodule $\bar K_{q,t}$ using a $t$-modification of the Kauffman bracket skein module construction.
 For the unknot, we show this bimodule is isomorphic to $\SH_{q,t}$ itself.
-We further construct a canonical quotient $K_{q,t}$ of $\bar K_{q,t}$ which is just a left module, and we show that for the unknot this left module is the sign representation of $\SH_{q,t}$.
-By definition, for any knot there is a natural surjective map
+We further construct a canonical quotient $K_{q,t}$ of $\bar K_{q,t}$ which is just a left module (see Definition \ref{def_leftmodquotient}), and we show that for the unknot this left module is the sign representation of $\SH_{q,t}$.
+We also show the following (see Proposition \ref{prop_teq1surj}): \begin{theorem} The vector space $K_{q,t}$ is knot invariant which is a left module over $\SH_{q,t}$.
+If we specialize $t=1$ then there is a natural surjective $\SH_{q,t=1}$-module map

-For the unknot we show that this surjection is an isomorphism, but it is not clear whether this is true for nontrivial knots.
+\end{theorem} We remark that there have been a number of recent papers providing (or conjecturing) various connections between double affine Hecke algebras and certain classes of knots (e.g.\ \cite{Che13}, \cite{GORS14}, \cite{EGL13}, \cite{GN15}, \cite{BS14}).
+However, to the best of our knowledge, the $\SH_{q,t}$-module $K_{q,t}$ is the only proven connection between DAHAs (with arbitrary parameters) and arbitrary knots.

 To extract polynomial knot invariants from the classical skein module, one uses the $\C[q^{\pm 1}]$-linear map induced by the inclusion $S^3\setminus K \to S^3$ - the key fact here is that $K_q(S^3)$ is isomorphic to $\c[q^{\pm 1}]$. \begin{question} For all $t \in \C^*$, is there a canonical evaluation map $\bar K_{q,t} \to \C[q^{\pm 1},t^{\pm 1}]$? \end{question} We give a positive answer to this question for the unknot in Corollary \ref{corollary_pkp}, but for other knots this seems to be a subtle question.
 In particular, the proof of Corollary \ref{corollary_pkp} uses the PBW property for $\H_{q,t}$, which is a nontrivial fact.
 It is unclear whether an analogue of this PBW property can be proven for nontrivial knots.
 However, composing the surjection (\ref{eq_introsurj}) with the evaluation map $\epsilon$ gives a positive answer to this question when $t=1$.